spark3dp/authentication-samples/Java/README.md

 ## Usage

+Import the project into your favorite IDE.

+Run SparkOauthServer.java as a regular java application.

-To start using this sample you just have to browse http://localhost:8089/signin
+To start using this sample you just have to browse http://localhost:8089/